- Food and Cooking»

 Healthy Kids Cooking: Green Bean Recipe

-Green Bean and Bacon bundles are a wonderful southern treat but high in fat and calories.
+Green Bean and Bacon Bundles are a wonderful southern treat but high in fat and calories.
 My 10-year-old daughter and I came up with this terrific remake, which uses turkey bacon and sugar substitute.
-We are addicted to these beans and can't make them often enough.
+We are addicted to these and can't make them often enough.
 Yum!

 - 4 cups Green Beans, 1 pound fresh, 1 bag frozen or 2 cans